TeachBooks/mirror_mude_book/book/fvm/getting_started.md

 \mathbf{u} = u \,\hat{i} + v \,\hat{j} + w \,\hat{k}
 $$

+In the finite volume discretization scheme, volume indices are denoted with a subscript that refers to increments of each axis in $\mathbf{x}$, starting at index 1 (not 0, as in Python!).
+For example, subscript $i$, $j$ are used in 2D, such that the volume centered as $x$-coordinate 4 and $y$-coordinate 6 would be described with velocity $\mathbf{u}_{4,6}^n$.
+The time increment is identified with a superscript, $n$; the initial condition starts at index 0.
+In other words, the initial condition is specified at time $t_0$.

 Locations or quantities in a 1-dimensional (1D) discretized continuum in are expressed as a column vector, for example, the velocity in the $x$- or $\hat{i}$-direction at points $i=1:n$ is:

 $$